New York March 2024

 St. Patrick’s Day Parade

-Put on your best green and get ready to celebrate St. Patty's day in New York.
-The St Patrick's day parade is one of NYC's longest-standing traditions; in fact, it is the world's oldest and largest parade, dating back to 1762.
-In current years, the parade has proceeded up 5th avenue to pass in front of the steps of St. Patrick’s Cathedral, where the city's Archbishop watches.
+Put on your best green and get ready to celebrate St. Patty's Day in New York.
+The St Patrick's Day parade is one of NYC's longest-standing traditions; in fact, it is the world's oldest and largest parade, dating back to 1762.
+In recent years, the parade has proceeded up 5th Avenue to pass in front of the steps of St. Patrick’s Cathedral, where the city's Archbishop watches.
 The celebration is free for the public to attend.
 Additional info can be found online.

 New York Events in March